rulewis/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

 >[!NOTE]
 >
 >This capability simulates a single request to the [!DNL Decisions] API.
 Learn more on [Deliver offers using the Decisions API](../api-reference/decisions-api/deliver-offers.md).
->
->All De-duplication flags are enabled by default for simulation, which means that the decision engine allows duplicates and thus can make the same proposition accross decisions.

 To access this feature, select the **[!UICONTROL Simulation]** tab from the **[!UICONTROL Decision management]** > **[!UICONTROL Offers]** menu.